ddsad123/ddsad123.github.io/docs/about.markdown

 ---
-layout: page
+layout: default
-title: 友情链接
+title: About
-subtitle: d11
-permalink: /about/
+permalink: /About/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)